openbmc/docs/designs/virtual-media.md

 Depends on object path, object will expose different interface for mounting image.

-Mounting can be a time consuming task, so event driven mechanis has to be introduced.
+Mounting can be a time consuming task, so event driven mechanism has to be introduced.
 Mount and Unmount calls will trigger asynchronous action and will end immediately, giving appropriate signal containing status on task completion.